chrissearle/www_cso/src/blog/2019/05/15-kafka-java-to-scala-akka-streams-kafka.md

 There are two changes to `build.sbt`:

-- Set the `name` to `akka-streams-producer`/`akka-streams-consumer` as appropriate
+- Set the `name` to `AkkaProducer`/`AkkaConsumer` as appropriate
-- Add the dependency `"com.typesafe.akka" %% "akka-stream-kafka" % "1.0.3"`
+- Add the [Alpakka Kafka](https://doc.akka.io/docs/alpakka-kafka/current/home.html) dependency `"com.typesafe.akka" %% "akka-stream-kafka" % "1.0.5"`

-The project directory (assembly.sbt and build.properties) are the same as before.
+The project directory (build.properties) are the same as before.

-The src/main/resources/logback.xml is also the same.

 The src/main/resources/application.conf files are very similar.
 We change the client/group IDs, the topic and we remove the serializer/deserializer.
-The reason for this is that the typing of the message would require a lot of changes in code to match so doesn't really need to be a configurable.
+The reason for this is that changing the typing of the messages would also require a lot of changes in code to match so doesn't really need to be a configurable.

 ## Config

 ### Producer

 ```
-bootstrap-servers = "kafka:9092"
+bootstrap-servers = "localhost:29092"
 topic = "akka-streams-topic"
 ```